6

 Tokens have been an integral part of society for thousands of years and there are many real world use cases already being used in blockchain.
 You may choose one ERC standard over another depending on your use case, be it a fungible token, NFTs, or a need to make a complex transfer on the Ethereum network.

-At Kaleido, we make it easy to create your own tokens and you can create your own NFT in less than 5 minutes by following this guide.
-Be sure to check out Kaleido’s YouTube channel, blogposts, and docs for some of our other features as well!
+At Kaleido, we make it easy to create your own tokens and monitor activity around that token.
+Be sure to check out Kaleido’s YouTube channel, blogposts, and docs for some of our other token features as well!

 Mint, Manage, Swap